Labs64/netlicensing.io/pages/contact-sales.md

 <div class="row NL_banner">
     <div class="col-md-6 col-md-offset-3 NL_about_page">
         <h1>Contact Sales</h1>
-        <span>Looking for a plan that fits your specific business needs?<br/>Our sales team can answer your questions, provide product demos, and create custom plans that fit your needs.<br/>We can't wait to hear what you're working on.</span>
+        <span>Looking for a plan that fits your specific business needs?<br/>Our sales team can answer your questions, provide product demos,<br/>and create custom plans that fit your needs.</span>
     </div>
 </div>